authlib/loginpass/README.md

 License
 -------

-Loginpass is a group member of Authlib, it is licensed under AGPLv3+.
+Loginpass is a group member of Authlib, it is licensed under BSD.
 Authlib commercial license applies to this project too, you can get a commercial license at [Authlib Commercial Plans](https://authlib.org/plans).